 The HSRC (2019) found that there is widespread confusion among even senior infrastructure procurement and SCM officials over what the law expects of them, arising from a plethora of legal prescripts that officials cannot keep track of, or clearly understand and implement.
 Several respondents indicated that infrastructure procurement needs to be treated differently from other less dynamic and fluid procurement processes, and that the draft FIDPM of November 2018 does not reflect such a recognition.
 This confusion about the legal requirements for infrastructure procurement is, coupled with a lack of capacity and experience in some procuring entities and often paralysing fear on the part of many officials regarding the potential legal and personal financial consequences if they get it wrong.
 This is perceived to arise from the Auditor General's new powers to hold officials individually responsible to reimburse the state for value lost or monies misspent.
 This has slowed down the pipeline of projects being put out to tender.
 For example, a state owned entity, with a strong record of good governance has indicated that the time taken to get an invitation to tender to the market has increased dramatically from 3 months to 18 months.
-Part of these delays are attributable to increasingly strict audit procedures which have necessitated checking and rechecking in set out the criteria by which submissions are to be evaluated;
+Part of these delays are attributable to increasingly strict audit procedures which have necessitated checking and rechecking in order to ensure that errors are prevented and that the entity receives a highly prized clean audit from the Auditor General.